The San Antonio AIDS Foundation is a Ryan White funded agency providing wrap around services for more than 2,000 individuals living with HIV

 Providing compassionate medical treatment that empowers health and prevention in an outpatient setting:

-Medical Case Management – Clients meet regularly with our medical case managers who ensure access to medical care, retention in care and adherence to medications.
-Treatment adherence counseling is provided to ensure readiness for and adherence to complex HIV treatments.
+Clients meet regularly with our medical case managers who ensure access to medical care, retention in care, and update Ryan White eligibility.

 Participants in the program are referred from organizations providing HIV services or other social support programs, such as justice system discharge units, hospitals, or drug treatment centers.
 Residents are required to pay 30% of their adjusted gross income in rent monthly.

 SAAF has a Tenant Based Rental Assistance program, funded through Housing Opportunities for Persons with AIDS (HOPWA), a HUD program.
 This program provides rental assistance for individuals and families of people living with HIV who qualify.

 In partnership with Close to Home and HUD, SAAF provides financial support for housing and social services for individuals living with HIV who have experienced chronic homelessness for 12 months.